yuyaslabo/VaM_ML_Skeleton_Engine/README.md

 [ Credits & Acknowledgments ]
 This model was trained using the following community assets.
 I am deeply grateful to these creators for their contributions to the VaM ecosystem:
-- lapiro
+- lapiro: Voxta Demo
-- Acid Bubbles
+- Acid Bubbles: Voxta Beta Scene
-- PrimeMocap
-- NekoNeko
-- LDR
-- NLvam
-- VamTimbo
+- PrimeMocap: Girlfriend Dance, Halloween Free,
+- NekoNeko: Riding Challenge(Hard) - Vam Launch
+- LDR: Evil Vixen V2, Wet Whispers, Game for lovers 2
+- NLvam: NL077 Girl tossing and turning
+- VamTimbo: Elf Breast Massage, Focus On Me K-Pop
+- CuddleMocap: Cute Idles Simplified

 The training data consists exclusively of Free/CC-licensed content; no Paid/Premium assets were used.
 To respect the original licenses, this resource is distributed under CC BY-NC-ND.